Bash at the Beach (1997): Event

 The next match saw Jeff Jarrett defending his WCW United States Heavyweight Championship against Steve McMichael.
 During the match however, Steve’s wife Queen Debra McMichael turned on him, handing a metal briefcase to Jarrett.
 She then distracted the referee while Jarrett used the briefcase as a weapon on Steve.
 Jarrett picked up the victory over Steve, which was followed by a celebration by Debra in the ring.

 The next match was scheduled to be New World Order members Randy Savage and Scott Hall facing off against Diamond Dallas Page and his mystery partner.
 Prior to the match, Page announced his mystery partner to be Curt Hennig who was making his WCW debut.
 Toward the end of the match, as Hennig was running toward the ropes, Page accidentally held down the ropes, causing Hennig to fall outside the ring, hitting the ring apron on his way to the floor.
 Hennig then got up and hit Page in the back of the head, before leaving ringside for the remainder of the match.
 This enabled Hall to hit the Outsider’s Edge followed by Savage’s elbow off the top rope, for the pinfall victory.

 In the second to last match, Roddy Piper defeated Ric Flair by submission.
 During the match both Benoit and McMichael attempted to interfere in the match before referee Mark Curtis ejected both of them.
-Piper ultimately picked up the victory when Flair tapped out from the sleeper hold.
+Piper ultimately picked up the victory when the referee rang the bell to end the match when Flair's arm went down three times while in the sleeper hold.

 The final match of the event saw Lex Luger and The Giant taking on nWo members Hollywood Hogan and Dennis Rodman.
 Luger and Giant picked up the victory when Hogan tapped out to Luger’s Torture Rack.